BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

 # A - Overview

+During cell division the chromosomes contained in the nuclei compact before being segregated between the two daughter cells.
+As a result, the fluo

-During this tutorial we will try to detect dividing cells based on...
-We will first try the procedure manually.
+In this tutorial we will use basic Fiji commands and ImageJ Macro language to automatically detect these dividing cells.
+We will first

 ## 1. Create mask

 First, we will create a mask using an automatic thresholding procedure.

-During this process we will keep track of the commands using the ***macro recorder***:
+During this process we will keep track of the commands using the
+***macro recorder***:
 - ![Plugins] <sup>></sup> ![Macros] <sup>></sup> ![Record...]

 Open ***image_01.tif*** from the ***data*** directory: